 The requesting Procurement Manager will issue the correct type of solicitation (Invitation for Bid-IFB, Request for Proposals (RFP) or Request for Qualifications-RFQ).
-The solicitation must be published in accordance with Local Government Code Section 252.041 and posted on the City Website.
+The City of Lago Vista Purchasing & Procurement Policy solicitation must be published in accordance with Local Government Code Section [252.041](#) and posted on the City Website.
 Any bids or proposals that allow for electronic submission must follow the City's Ordinance regarding this process.
 The Procurement Manager will also send the package to the vendors on available distribution lists and vendors recommended by the requesting department.
-While the solicitation is in the vendor's hands, no communication between any responding vendor and any city staff or city council member, except Procurement Manager and the Legal Department will be allowed concerning the outstanding solicitation.
+While the solicitation is in the vendor's hands, no communication between any responding vendor and any city staff or city council member, except the Procurement Manager and the Legal Department will be allowed concerning the outstanding solicitation.
 Any contact concerning the solicitation with staff or city council may be grounds for disqualification of a vendor's response.
 Communication for business not concerning the solicitation is acceptable.